Insurance, Information & Documents

 The policy covers those studying or working abroad for up to 1 year.

-This insurance is provided through Royal and Sun Alliance and offers comprehensive cover including:
+This insurance provides comprehensive cover including:

-- Unlimited Emergency Medical Expenses
+- Unlimited Emergency Medical Expenses (including Covid related medical expenses)

 - 24 hour assistance helpline